 For the full list of ingredients and amounts, please go to the recipe card below.

-- Xanthan Gum – If your gluten free flour blend doesnโt contain Xanthan Gum or Guar Gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten free flour blend does not contain Xanthan Gum or Guar Gum, please add 3/4 teaspoon to ensure proper structure.

 - Baking Powder – Use aluminum-free baking powder; it makes a difference in flavor.